DavideBrex/SpikeFlow/README.md

 - **RX-Input** (default): RX-Input is a modified version of the Orlando normalization that accounts for the total number of reads mapped to the spike-in in both the ChIP and input samples.
 This approach allows for more accurate normalization by accounting for variations in both immunoprecipitation efficiency and background noise (as represented by the input).
 See [Fursova et al 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6561741/#bib42) for further details.

-- **Downsampling**: The sample with the minimum umber of spike-in reads can be used as the reference.
-Sample reads from all other samples can be downsampled to the same level as this reference sample.
+- **Downsampling**: The sample with the minimum umber of spike-in reads is used as the reference.
+Sample reads from all other samples are downsampled to the same level as this reference sample.
 This approach is applicable to datasets where the numbers of reads are similar.
+See [Wu et al. 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8313745/) for further details.

 - **Median Normalization**: Normalize to the median.
 All samples can be normalized to the median value of spike-in reads.
 This method is not suited for integrating datasets from different sources.
+See [Wu et al. 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8313745/) for further details.

+Example:
 ```yaml
 normalization_type: "Orlando"
 ```